 Dates are pencil booked for clients with no obligation on a first in first served basis.
 Should another client request the same date, you will be contacted to either confirm or release your pencil booking within a given time frame.
 Clarence St Theatre has a programming policy, please see below.

-After dates have been confirmed at the hirers’ request, the hirer will be sent a venue hire agreement for signing.
-The signed contract will be countersigned and a 25% of the total estimated venue hire deposit must be received to secure the booking.
+After dates have been confirmed at the hirers request, the hirer will be sent a venue hire agreement for signing.
+The signed contract will be countersigned and a 25% deposit of the total estimated venue hire must be received to secure the booking.

 Cancellation fees will apply for cancellation of bookings after the contract is countersigned.
 The venue hire deposit will be forfeit and full venue hire costs may still be charged dependent on the time frames of the cancellation.

 A Certificate of Currency for Public Liability Insurance (minimum $5,000,000) covering the period of hire must be provided before the commencement of the hire.
-Non-commercial Hirers may obtain cover through Council’s Hall Hirers insurance policy for a small daily fee.
+Non-commercial hirers may obtain cover through Council’s Hall Hirers insurance policy for a small daily fee.

-A minimum of one technical crew member is required to be present at the venue during your hire unless otherwise agreed upon by the General Manager.
+Our in-house venue technician is required to be present at the venue during your hire unless otherwise agreed upon by the General Manager.

 In discussion with the hirer we will ensure crew numbers are sufficient to undertake the work required and that all crew are of a suitable standard to undertake work in the venue.